Yandex Cloud

 Where:

-• shard_name: Name of the shard you are creating.
+• shard_name: Name of the shard being created.

 • zone_id: Availability zone.

 • subnet_id: Subnet ID.
-Specify if two or more subnets are created in the selected availability zone.
+Specify it if the selected availability zone has two or more subnets.

 • shard_name: Shard name for the host.

-• replica_priority: Priority for assigning the host as a master if the primary master fails.
+• replica_priority: Host priority for promotion to master if the primary master fails.

 • assign_public_ip: Internet access to the host via a public IP address, true or false.
-You can enable public access only if TLS support is enabled in the cluster.
+You can only enable public access if your cluster supports TLS.

-To be able to place data in the new shard, start rebalancing the Yandex Managed Service for Valkey™ cluster.
+To enable data placement on the new shard, run Yandex Managed Service for Valkey™ cluster rebalancing.

 Deleting a shardDeleting a shard